ABOUT OU LAW

 Founded in 1909, the University of Oklahoma College of Law is one of the great public law schools in the nation with small sections and class sizes that encourage a strong sense of community, accomplished faculty who boast international expertise and a state-of-the-art facility featuring study rooms, court rooms and classrooms equipped with the latest technology.

-As Oklahoma's only public law school, OU Law is currently the academic home of more than 500 students enrolled in the Juris Doctor, Master of Laws, Master of Legal Studies and various dual degree programs.
+As Oklahoma's only public law school, OU Law is currently the academic home of approximately 500 students enrolled in the Juris Doctor, Master of Laws, Master of Legal Studies and various dual degree programs.

 The University of Oklahoma Law Center is the parent entity of the College of Law.
 The Law Center also includes the Donald E. Pray Law Library, OU Legal Clinic, Department of Legal Assistant Education, Oklahoma Law Review and American Indian Law Review.